-Cross-references. - For State Rules Act, see Chapter 14, Article 4 NMSA 1978.
+Cross-references. - As to filing rules and regulations, see 14-4-1 NMSA 1978 et seg.

 Appropriations. - Laws 1993, ch.
 366, § 4F, effective June 18, 1993, appropriates \$800,000 from the general fund to the state board of finance computerized voting machine revolving fund for expenditure in the eighty-second fiscal year for purchasing electronic voting machines by counties.
 Any unexpended or unencumbered balance remaining at the end of the eighty-second fiscal year shall revert to the general fund.